satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 their respective disciplines, how could a few reviewers be expected to have the range of expertise necessary to adequately understand and gauge the significance (or insignificance) of all aspects of a given article?
-And why are the different components of an article, including the background, experimental design, methods, analysis of results, and interpretations handed over as a package to each reviewer, rather than delegated to many experts in each domain?
+Why are the different components of an article, including the background, experimental design, methods, analysis of results, and interpretations handed over as a package to each reviewer, rather than delegated to many experts in each domain?
 Realistically, it is common